-SECTION 1 Definitions; Interpretation
+SECTION 1 Definitions; Interpretation.

 (a) Terms Defined in Supply Agreement.
-All capitalized terms used in this Amendment (including in the recitals hereof) and not otherwise defined herein shall have the meanings assigned to them in the Supply Agreement.
+All capitalized terms used in this Amendment (including in the recitals hereof) and not otherwise defined herein have the meanings assigned to them in the Supply Agreement.

 (b) Interpretation.
-The rules of interpretation set forth in Section 1.2 of the Supply Agreement shall be applicable to this Amendment and are incorporated herein by this reference.
+The rules of interpretation set forth in Section 1.2 of the Supply Agreement apply to this Amendment and are incorporated herein by this reference.